Presheaf automata: Languages over d-categories

 \end{proof}

-\begin{lem} $(\Langs(\cC),\cup,\cap)$ is a distributive lattice. \end{lem} \begin{proof} Unions and intersections of $\cC$-languages are again $\cC$-languages.
-Thus, $\Langs(\cC)$ is a sublattice of the powerset lattice of the set of isomorphism classes of track objects. \end{proof}
+\begin{lem} $\Langs(\cC)$ forms a complete distributive lattice with respect to set union. \end{lem} \begin{proof} Arbitrary unions (and intersections) of $\cC$-languages are again $\cC$-languages.
+Thus, $\Langs(\cC)$ is a complete sublattice of the powerset lattice of $\Words(\cC)$. \end{proof}